Personal Identification by Comparative Radiography and Frontal Sinus

 This topic covers the four classical comparative-radiography routes in order of the tissue they examine: frontal sinus, dental structures, surgical hardware and unique skeletal features.
 Each has a distinct evidence base, a distinct comparison protocol, and a distinct level of acceptance in court.

-The scientific foundation for frontal sinus comparison was established by the German anatomist Rudolf Mayer in 1935.
+The scientific foundation for frontal sinus comparison was established by Rudolf Mayer in 1935.
 Mayer demonstrated, through serial radiography of individuals photographed at different ages, that the sinus silhouette is stable from late adolescence onward and that the detailed morphology, including the degree of scalloping of the sinus margin, the height-to-width ratio, the position and completeness of the inter-sinusal septum, and any accessory cells or recesses, does not change meaningfully with age, weight change, or disease (except in cases of direct sinus pathology, which itself becomes a documented antemortem marker).
 Mayer's 1935 baseline remained the primary scientific anchor for frontal sinus comparison for most of the twentieth century.

 The modern evidence base was substantially updated by Hatch in 2014, who reviewed the statistical uniqueness of frontal sinus morphology across a large sample and formalised the comparison framework used in contemporary casework.
 Hatch's work confirmed Mayer's core claim and added population-level data on the frequency of morphological variants, which supports the examiner's probabilistic reasoning when explaining the comparison to a court.
-The ABFA (American Board of Forensic Anthropology) accepts frontal sinus radiograph comparison as an established identification method; a positive identification by frontal sinus comparison is defensible at trial under both Daubert (US federal courts) and the BSA 2023 framework (UK Crown Court).
+The ABFA (American Board of Forensic Anthropology) accepts frontal sinus radiograph comparison as an established identification method; a positive identification by frontal sinus comparison is defensible at trial under both Daubert (US federal courts) and the Criminal Practice Directions 2023 framework (UK Crown Court).

 The comparison protocol begins with image preparation.
 The antemortem radiograph, typically from a hospital sinus film, a head CT scout view, or a dental panoramic image that includes the frontal sinus, is digitised and oriented to the same anatomical plane as the postmortem radiograph taken from the recovered skull.
 Registration is performed using fixed bony landmarks: the nasal bones, the superior orbital rims, the frontonasal suture, and the crista galli of the ethmoid bone.
 Once registered, the examiner compares specific morphological features: the sinus outline, the scalloping pattern of the inferior border, the lateral extent on each side, the inter-sinusal septum position and completeness, accessory cells, and any intra-sinus bony projections or septa.